Europe Travel Guide: Top Cities, Routes, and Tips

 The country’s second-largest island offers everything you expect from Norway: dreamlike fjords, green forests, meadows, pastures, waterfalls, lakes, white sandy beaches, moose, and more.

 The island between Lofoten and Tromsø is, therefore, also called Norway in miniature.
 The north of the island is more scenic.
-Here, many mountain peaks line the waterfront, and with their numerous excellent viewpoints, they have a lot of potential for hikers and climbers.
+Here, many mountain peaks line the waterfront, offering numerous excellent viewpoints and a lot of potential for hikers and climbers.

 From there, you look down on the steep, rugged coastline and on dreamlike bays with brilliant white sandy beaches, which are hemmed in by the steeply rising mountains.
 One of these dream beaches and a sight in itself is, for example, the beach in Ersfjord.